canonical/kafka-connect-operator/README.md

 ## Usage

-Before using Apache Kafka Connect, a Kafka cluster needs to be deployed.
-The Charmed Kafka operator can be deployed as follows:
+Before using Charmed Kafka Connect, an Apache Kafka cluster needs to be deployed.
+The Charmed Apache Kafka operator can be deployed as follows:

 ```shell
 $ juju deploy kafka --channel 3/edge -n 3 --config roles="broker,controller"
 ```

-To deploy the Charmed Apache Kafka Connect operator and relate it with the Apache Kafka cluster, use the following commands:
+To deploy the Charmed Kafka Connect operator and relate it with the Apache Kafka cluster, use the following commands:

 ```shell
 $ juju deploy kafka-connect --channel latest/edge
 $ juju integrate kafka-connect kafka
 ```

 To watch the process, `juju status` can be used.
-Once all the units show as `active|idle`, the Apache Kafka Connect cluster is ready to be used.
+Once all the units show as `active|idle`, the Kafka Connect cluster is ready to be used.

 ### Plugin Management

 Kafka Connect uses a pluggable architecture model, meaning that the user could add desired functionalities by means of **Plugins**, also known as **Connectors**.
-Simply put, plugins are bundles of JAR files adhering to Apache Kafka Connect Connector Interface.
+Simply put, plugins are bundles of JAR files adhering to Kafka Connect Connector Interface.
 These connectors could be an implementation of a data source connector, data sink connector, a transformer or a converter.
-Apache Kafka Connect automatically discovers added plugins, and the user could use the exposed REST interface to define desired ETL tasks based on available plugins.
+Kafka Connect automatically discovers added plugins, and the user could use the exposed REST interface to define desired ETL tasks based on available plugins.

-In the Charmed Apache Kafka Connect operator, adding a plugin is as simple as calling the `juju attach-resource` command.
+In the Charmed Kafka Connect operator, adding a plugin is as simple as calling the `juju attach-resource` command.
 Make sure that you bundle all required JAR files into a single TAR archive (for example, `my-plugin.tar`) and then use the following command:

 ```shell
 juju attach-resource kafka-connect connect-plugin=./my-plugin.tar